Lieghti/portfolio-landing-page/README.md

 ## Description

 This is a landing page based off of my information.
 This is a project commissioned by administrators at Epicodus as a part of their evening intro class curriculum.
-This page was build to show everything I've learned so far including, but not limited to: tags (p, h, ul, ol, li, em, strong, a, img, div, span), Bootstrap (containers, Jumbotron, Blockquotes, bg-success ,Wells, Panels.)
+This page was built to show everything I've learned so far including, but not limited to: tags (p, h, ul, ol, li, em, strong, a, img, div, span), Bootstrap (containers, Jumbotron, Blockquotes, bg-success ,Wells, Panels.)

 ## Setup/Installation Requirements